Japanese-style diet

-Japanese-style diet （にほんがたしょくせいかつ）is a unique dietary lifestyle influenced by traditional Japanese eating habits that center around rice as the staple food, along with vegetables, soybeans, fish, and seaweed.
+Japanese-style diet (日本型食生活) is a dietary lifestyle influenced by traditional Japanese eating habits that center around rice as the staple food, along with vegetables, soybeans, fish, and seaweed.
 It avoids excessive consumption of animal fats, salt, and sugar.
 This concept was first proposed by the Ministry of Agriculture, Forestry, and Fisheries in 1980 and advocated in 1983.
 Opinions suggesting that overly refined rice is undesirable were ultimately not included in the final proposal.
 Similar guidelines were established in the Dietary Guidelines of 1985, which have been revised about every 15 years.

 After the end of World War II in 1945, Japan, amidst severe food shortages, received food aid from the United States and promoted a Western-style diet using such food supplies.
 However, when health problems caused by the diet became apparent in the US itself and the "US Dietary Goals" were established in 1977, Japan began exploring the concept of a Japanese-style diet.